 Thanks to the system software update 4.5, you can store downloaded games and game data on an external hard drive and play them as you normally would, even if they’re not on the PS4’s internal hard drive.
 However, not all hard drives are compatible with the PS4, and you will need a hard drive with a USB 3.0 connection.

 External hard drives come in different sizes and different capacities, too.
 Some compatible hard drives may need reformatting before they can store PS4 data, and this is a process that may require a computer.
-An external hard drive is an investment, so it’s important to find a hard drive with the speed and storage capacity you need, which is why we’ve created this handy guide.
+An external hard drive is an investment, so it’s important to find a hard drive with the speed and storage capacity you need.

 When it comes to external hard drives for your PS4, there are two types to choose from: hard drives (HDDs) and solid-state drives (SSDs).
 An HDD contains a disc that stores data and spins in order to read that data.
 The faster it spins, the harder your drive has to work, potentially slowing down your operating system.